MoneySense Guide to the Perfect Portfolio

 Imagine a portfolio that is inexpensive to construct, has low ongoing, maintenance costs, efficient like the markets and in doing so, allows you to avoid the stock market noise.

-Actually, this type of portfolio is well within everyone’s reach and Dan Bortolotti describes eloquently how to build it in the MoneySense Guide to the Perfect Portfolio.
-For the rock-bottom price of $9.95, yup, that’s it, you can get Dan Bortolotti’s roadmap for the do-it-yourself investor.
+According to Dan this type of portfolio is well within everyone’s reach – and he describes it well in the MoneySense Guide to the Perfect Portfolio.
+For the rock-bottom price of $9.95, you can get Dan Bortolotti’s roadmap for the do-it-yourself investor.

-This post will be the first in a two-part series that takes a detailed walk through the Guide to the Perfect Portfolio, informing you what’s so great about this book.
+This post will be the first in a two-part series that takes a detailed walk through the Guide to the Perfect Portfolio.
 Let’s check it out!

 Chapter 1 – Change The Way You Think

 Like most endeavours in life if you’re not willing to think differently, you’re unlikely to act differently.
 Same goes for investing, at least that’s my experience.
 Right from the start of this book, Dan tells us to think differently so we can invest differently.